-The duty to make reasonable adjustments requires schools and other education providers to take positive steps to ensure that students with disabilities can enjoy the benefits, facilities and services provided for all students.
-Reasonable adjustments meet the statutory duty when they act to prevent students with disabilities being placed at a substantial disadvantage.
+The duty to make reasonable adjustments requires schools and other education providers to take positive steps to ensure that children and young people with disabilities can enjoy the benefits, facilities and services provided for all children and young people.
+Reasonable adjustments meet the statutory duty when they act to prevent children and young people with disabilities being placed at a substantial disadvantage.
 Guidance for education providers on making reasonable adjustments is available from the Equality and Human Rights Commission.